Xgalan/xlsx2sqlite/docs/index.rst

 `xlsx2sqlite` command line tool. `xlsx2sqlite` uses the `configparser` module from the Python Standard Library.

-The INI file must contains this sections:
+The INI file must contains this section:

 - PATHS

-- WORKSHEETS
+and a section for every worksheet you wish to import, i.e.:

+[SheetName1]

+[SheetName2]

-Optional section for defining database constraints:
+Optional section for defining if the row containing the header of the table is not the first:

-- CONSTRAINTS
+- HEADERS

 Example of a configuration: